bootphon/articulatory_inversion/README.md

 The preprocessing of all the data takes about 6 hours. with a parallelization on 4 CPU

 3) Training\
-The script Train.py perform the training.
+The script train.py perform the training.
 The required parameters of the train function are those concerning the training/test set :
 - the test-speaker : the speaker on which the model will be evaluated),
 - the corpus we want to train on  : the list the corpus that will be in training set,
-- the configuration : see above the description of the 3 configuration "indep","dep" or "spec", The optional parameters are the parameters of the models itself.
+- the configuration : see above the description of the 2 configurations that we used train_indep and spec The optional parameters are the parameters of the models itself.
 To train on all the speakers except F01 of the Haskins corpus with the default parameters : be in the folder "Training" and type the following in the commandline
 ```bash